Djokovic monsters Federer to keep alive dream of eighth title

 “Obviously [then I] mentally relaxed a little bit after that and could swing through the ball a little bit more.”

-The first set went for more than an hour, the rest of the match only took another 76 minutes as Djokovic made the most of Federer’s injury difficulties, which emerged after his epic five-set win over Australia’s John Millman in round three.
+The first set went for more than an hour, the rest of the match only took another 76 minutes as Djokovic made the most of Federer’s injury difficulties, which emerged after his epic five-set win over Australia’s John Millman in the third round.

 “Respect to Roger for coming out tonight, he was obviously hurt and wasn’t at his best.”